gfm11/Movie-Budget-Predictor/README.md

 sudo apt install mysql-server -y
 sudo service mysql start && sudo mysql --local-infile=1 -u root

-After those three commands have been run, you need to create a local copy of the database.
-Run sudo mysql < database_schema.sql to create a copy of our database.

 Then, to create a working copy of the actual data in our database, run the command:

 python setup_flask_database_codespaces.py